lithnet/ad-password-protection-docs/Create-a-new-store.md

-The store contains the list of breached passwords and banned words you want to prevent from being used in your environment.
-You need to use the PowerShell module to build your store.
+The store is the database that contains the breached passwords and banned words you want to prevent from being used in your environment.
+An empty store is created when you install the module, so you'll need to use the PowerShell module to build your store.

 ## Creating a new store
-First, create a new empty folder for the store
+If you didn't specify your store path when running the installer, first create a new empty folder for the store
 ```powershell
 mkdir D:\password-protection\store
 ```